Wirecloud/grunt-wirecloud/README.md

 Type: `Boolean`
 Default value: `false`

-If the same version of the Mashable Applacation Component is currently uploaded to the instance, delete it and upload it again.
+If the same version of the Mashable Application Component is currently uploaded to the instance, delete it and upload it again.
 >**NOTE**: If this option is set to false and the component already exists, nothing will be done.

 ### Usage Examples